MicrosoftDocs/ATADocs/ATPDocs/deploy/deploy-defender-identity.md

 - [**Configure remote calls to SAM**](remote-calls-sam.md) as needed.
 While this step is optional, we recommend that you configure remote calls to SAM-R for lateral movement path detection with Defender for Identity.

-> [!IMPORTANT]
-> Installing a Defender for Identity sensor on an AD FS / AD CS server requires extra steps.
-For more information, see [Configuring sensors for AD FS and AD CS](active-directory-federation-services.md).
->
+If you're using a unified Defender for Endpoint and Defender for Identity sensor, only configuring Windows event collection is relevant.

 ## Next step